 - Create a new community node with enhanced pedestrian access.

-Download the Caltrain Oakdale Station Study Fact Sheet.
+Download the Caltrain Oakdale Station Study Fact Sheet (PDF, 7.6MB).

-The San Francisco County Transportation Authority has now completed a draft Ridership Study to further assess demand for a station under different scenarios.
+The San Francisco County Transportation Authority has completed a draft Ridership Study to assess demand for a station under different scenarios.
 The study found that:

 - A potential station at Oakdale Avenue would have strong ridership, with the potential for approximately 4,700 daily boardings and alightings in 2030.